hpesoj/gsl-pointers/README.md

 According to the [current documentation](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#i12-declare-a-pointer-that-must-not-be-null-as-not_null) in the C++ Core Guidelines, the purpose of `not_null` is simply to indicate to the compiler and the reader that a pointer should not be null.
 The current design of `not_null` allows optional run-time checks to be enabled via a pre-processor switch, but the C++ Core Guidelines suggest enforcement via a static analysis tool.
 The examples given include use with C-style strings (`char const*`) so it seems that `not_null` is intended to be a transparent pointer-like adapter that helps ensure the wrapped pointer does not become null.
 If this is the case, then no, `view` and `not_null` are not the same at all.
 They perform complementary functions and could be used side-by-side in the same codebase, no problem.

-However, the [current implementation](https://github.com/Microsoft/GSL/blob/master/gsl/gsl) contradicts the C++ Core Guidelines, stating that `not_null` should be used only with pointers that reference stand-alone objects (i.e. not arrays of objects), and explicitly `delete`s a number of pointer arithmetic operations.
+However, the [current implementation](https://github.com/Microsoft/GSL/blob/master/gsl/gsl) contradicts the C++ Core Guidelines, stating that `not_null` should be used only with pointers that reference stand-alone objects, and explicitly `delete`s a number of arithmetic operations.
 If this is the case, then the function of `not_null` does overlap with `view`.
 However, I would suggest that `not_null` is not particularly well designed for this purpose, for a few reasons:

 * The name `not_null<T*>` simply suggests a pointer that cannot be null; nowhere is it suggested that `not_null<T*>` cannot be used with pointers to arrays; this is misleading.
-* There is no `maybe_null` counterpart to `not_null` (`maybe_null` did exist once upon a time, but [was removed](https://github.com/isocpp/CppCoreGuidelines/issues/271) because it "[made] code verbose"); this document clearly outlines the case for `optional_view`; if the designers of `not_null` feel it is important to restrict `not_null` to use with pointers to stand-alone objects (e.g. by omitting pointer arithmetic operations) then they should feel it is important to have a `maybe_null` type to do the same for nullable pointers.
+* There is no `maybe_null` counterpart to `not_null` (`maybe_null` did exist once upon a time, but [was removed](https://github.com/isocpp/CppCoreGuidelines/issues/271) because it "[made] code verbose"); this document clearly outlines the case for `optional_view`; if the designers of `not_null` feel it is important to restrict `not_null` to use with pointers to stand-alone objects (e.g. by omitting pointer arithmetic operations) then perhaps they should feel it is important to have a `maybe_null` type to do the same for nullable pointers.
-* There are a number of other differences between the designs of `not_null` and `view` that I won't go over here, because it is likely that `not_null` is not intended to perform the same function as `view`.
+* There are a number of other differences between the designs of `not_null` and `view` that I won't go over here, because it is likely that `not_null` is not in fact intended to perform the same function as `view`.

-In short, if `not_null` _is_ intended to reference only stand-alone objects, it is largely redundant in the presence of `view` and `optional_view`, which do a far better job as it stands.
+In short, if `not_null` _is_ intended to reference only stand-alone objects, then it tries to do the same job as `view`, but with a somewhat different API that also lacks an `optional_view` equivalent.

 ### <a name="faq-observer-ptr"></a>Isn't `optional_view` the same as `std::experimental::observer_ptr`?